tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ### Event parameters
-Add event parameters for a specific event manually or via dataLayer.
+Add event parameters manually or via dataLayer for a specific event.
 The parameters will be added in the `event_data` object in the payload.

 See the [default payload](#default-payload) for the parameters that are already sent by default.